dennmart/mongoshort/README.md

 What do I need?
 ===============

-You need to have any recent version of Ruby installed.
-I've tested MongoShort using Ruby 1.9.2 (recommended) Ruby 1.8.7 and Ruby Enterprise Edition.
-If running on Linux or Mac OS X, make life easier on yourself and install [RVM](http://rvm.beginrescueend.com/).
+You need to have any recent version of Ruby installed (Minimum required: 1.9.3) If running on Linux or Mac OS X, make life easier on yourself and install [RVM](http://rvm.beginrescueend.com/) or [rbenv](https://github.com/sstephenson/rbenv).

 To run MongoShort, download and install [MongoDB](http://www.mongodb.org/) for your system.
-I've tested MongoShort on MongoDB 1.6.x and 1.8.x, so it should work properly for either version.
+I've tested MongoShort on MongoDB 2.6.x, but it should most likely work on earlier versions of MongoDB.

 [Bundler](http://gembundler.com/) is now required to use MongoShort and setup all necessary RubyGems.
 To install, simply run the following command: